Seasonal Affective Disorder

 Use these resources to raise awareness about depression.

 Depression is a common but serious mood disorder.
 It causes severe symptoms that affect how someone feels, thinks, and handles daily activities, such as sleeping, eating, or working.
 For more information on depression, visit the health topic page or view the available brochures.

 Help raise awareness about depression by sharing information and materials based on the latest research.

-Download and share these informational graphics to help raise awareness about depression.
-You can share the text and image directly to your Facebook News Feed or Story by clicking on the button to the right of the graphic.
-NIMH encourages you to use the hashtag #ShareNIMH in your social media posts to connect with people and organizations with similar goals.
-For more ideas on how to use these education and awareness resources, visit our help page.
+Download and share these messages to help spread the word about depression.
+You can copy and paste the text into a tweet, email, or post.
+To share the image, right-click on it and select "save image as" to save the file to your computer.
+We encourage you to use the hashtag #ShareNIMH in your social media posts to connect with people and organizations with similar goals.
+For more ideas on how to use these resources, visit our help page.

 Your mental health matters.
 Mental health is just as important as physical health.
 Good mental health helps you cope with stress and can improve your quality of life.
 Get tips and resources from NIMH to help take care of your mental health. https://go.usa.gov/xH5QU #shareNIMH